jblanco89/MLOps_zoomcamp_course/README.md

 ## Project Description
 This project aims to develop and deploy a stock price prediction system using an LSTM model, which predicts stock prices with a 10-day lag based on historical OHLC and technical indicators such as MACD, RSI, SMA and EMA.
 By providing accurate predictions, the system empowers traders to make well-informed decisions, optimize investment strategies, and minimize risks while capitalizing on market fluctuations.

 For this project cloud-based approach was chosen.
-By utilizing Google Cloud Platform (GCP) and MLflow integration, efficiency and scalability of the system is significatibly enhanced.
+By utilizing Google Cloud Platform (GCP) and MLflow integration, efficiency and scalability of the system is significantly enhanced.
 Deploying the LSTM model on GCP also enables seamless batch processing of large datasets, ensuring timely predictions.
 Additionally, MLflow's model tracking and versioning features facilitate efficient monitoring and maintenance of the model's performance over time.
 Furthermore, the Prefect framework orchestrates the workflow, automating data processing, scheduling, and error handling, resulting in a streamlined and reliable end-to-end solution.

 To sum, this stock price prediction system addresses the specific needs of traders and investors by providing accurate predictions, timely insights, and efficient model management through cloud technology.
 With this solution, traders could stay ahead in the fast-paced financial markets, make informed decisions, and enhance their overall financial outcomes.

-*Introduction, Motivation, Objetives and Planning Schema are explained in the paper [here](paper.pdf)*
+*Introduction, Motivation, Objectives and Planning Schema are explained in the paper [here](paper.pdf)*

 ## Solution Architecture